 Thomas P.M.
 Barnett

 Thomas P.M.
 Barnett has worked in US national security circles since the end of the Cold War, starting first with the Department of Navy's premier think tank, the Center for Naval Analyses.
 From there he moved to serve as a senior researcher and professor at the Naval War College in Newport RI, where he became a top assistant to Vice Admiral Arthur Cebrowksi - the father of "network-centric warfare."
 After 9/11, Barnett served in Cebrowski's Office of Force Transformation in the Office of the Secretary of Defense as the Assistant for Strategic Futures.
-He developed a famous PowerPoint brief on the subject of globalization and international security, which later morphed into a New York Times-bestseling book, "The Pentagon's New Map: War and Peace in the Twenty-First Century" (2004).
+He developed a famous PowerPoint brief on the subject of globalization and international security, which later morphed into a New York Times-bestseling book, The Pentagon's New Map: War and Peace in the Twenty-First Century (2004).
 Since leaving government service in 2005, Dr. Barnett has amassed a number of duties in the private sector:

-- Contributing to Time's Battleland blog.
+- Contributor to Esquire's The Politics Blog and Time's Battleland blog.